tgavs/TecBootCampHomework2VBA/README.md

 To Run the project, execute the Sub "main()" from vba

+It should take less than 1-2 minute to run the whole procedure

 The sub main calls the following functions:

     Call List_and_volume(ws) 'creates a unique list and sets the total volume traded for each unique ticker